lorocks/RemoteHealthMonitoring/README.md

 <br>
 This data is then sent to a web server where doctors and the patient themselves can view live statistics.
 <br>
-The device is built using an Arnuino Nano or ESP32 with the MAX30102 sensor being used.
+The device is built using an Arduino Nano or ESP32 with the MAX30102 sensor being used.
 <br>
 # Website
 The website separates doctor and patient login and displays real-time data.